mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 39:10

 What are the raindrops?
 Raindrops are you.
 Raindrops are zazen.
 If you create a gap between you and zazen, immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe, "that is raindrop," [or] "shikantaza."
 That is confusion.
 So completely cease firing.
-For this – no way.
-Completely nothing to do.
+For this – no way, completely nothing to do.
 All you have to do is, there is one [thing], which is called shikataza – just do it.
 Just do, okay?

 ##### 40:16